6th

 |

-NEW TRENDS IN ADVANCED TECHNIQUES COMPLEMENTARY TO SYNCHROTRON XRPD (30min talk+15min Q&A) - Chair: TBC
+NEW TRENDS IN ADVANCED TECHNIQUES COMPLEMENTARY TO SYNCHROTRON XRPD (30min talk+15min Q&A) - Chair: Arnaud GRANDEURY, Novartis Pharma

 SAXS/USAXS in Pharma — Synchrotron Bio-SAXS: Advanced Modelling for the Structural Characterization of Biopharmaceuticals/Drug Delivery Systems - Dmitri SVERGUN (EMBL @ DESY, bioSAXS company)